Anderson-Little: Decline and fall

 Under Woolworth control Anderson–Little grew to 100 stores and beyond.

-However, when Woolworth took its swan-dive to extinction it ran Anderson–Little into the ground.
+However, when Woolworth began to have financial troubles, Anderson & Little followed.
 By 1992 the company had swollen to 260 stores, three factories, and two distribution centers, but was no longer profitable.
 That same year Woolworth (just a few years short of its own 1997 demise) closed all but seven Anderson–Little stores and announced it would shut the division down entirely, but a buyer was found and the remnants of Anderson–Little were sold to Cliftex Manufacturing (owners of Gentleman's Wearhouse (not to be confused with Men's Wearhouse) that same year.
 Cliftex then rebranded some of their Gentlemen's Wearhouse stores as Anderson–Little stores and also began selling clothing under the Anderson–Little brand in their Gentleman's Wearhouse stores.

 In 1992, Cliftex operated 26 Anderson–Little stores, but closed 16 of them that year.
 Cliftex Manufacturing closed the remaining Anderson–Little stores in 1998.